Finsinyur/PyOptionTree/README.md

   - When applied, user <b>must</b> define either the ex-dividend date ```ex_div_date``` or the step which ex-div occurs ```ex_div_step```
   - Due to non-recombining nature of the tree for dividends occuring midpoint, an approximation method is introduced to force tree recombination
   - Approximation method will be enhanced and improved based on known research papers in future improvement
-  - Module will be enhanced to accomodate multiple known dollar dividends to account for option on dividend-paying asset with long time-to-expiry; at the moment, this needs to be approximated using dividend yield
+  - Module will be enhanced to accomodate multiple known dollar dividends to account for option on dividend-paying asset with long time-to-expiry

-- Known (dividend) yield
-  - Natively supports inclusion of dividend yield
-  - Suitable for pricing of currency options, with the foreign interest rate being the ```div_yield```

 ### European options
 European option pricing is the core of binomial tree model.
 To initiate the European Option pricing, user needs to initialize the ```pyop3.european_option``` object by passing the ```pyop3.binomial_tree``` object and the strike price.